 Statement on Teaching, Learning and Assessment

 The module is lecture and tutorial based.
 The first and final lectures will be discussion-based and group-led by students focusing on perceptions and reflexive thinking about the module.
 The 1st assessment is a short essay on the first 2 themes of the module, assessing students' understanding of how crime is defined, socially constructed and represented.
 This 1st assessment will also help develop students' writing and study skills and provide them with an opportunity to gain confidence in presenting their knowledge and understanding about crime in a written form in accordance with graduate attributes as described in the learning outcomes.
 Tutorials will consist of group-based discussions and practical tutorial guide workbook centred activities.
 The tutorial activities also enable students to incorporate reflexive thinking, collaborative and PDP skills into the module.
 These activities together with the 2nd unit of assessment form the majority of enquiry based learning within the module.
-The 2nd unit of assessment will help students demonstrate an engagement with subject matter regarding the criminalisation of offence or offensiveness and the policing/regulation of language (learning outcome three) and reflect on their educational achievements, styles of learning about crime and deviance and use sources of information competently.
+The 2nd unit of assessment will help students to consider the aims of punishment and the criminal justice system more broadly (learning outcome four).
+Both assessments allow students to reflect on their educational achievements throughout the course, consider styles of learning about crime and deviance and use sources of information competently.

 Teaching and Learning Work Loads